ratt-ru/shadeMS/README.md

                         as --xaxis.
 Note that X/Y can employ different columns and correlations.
   -a AAXIS, --aaxis AAXIS
-                        Intennsity axis.
+                        Intensity axis.
 Can be none, or given once, or given the same number of times as --xaxis.
 If none, plot intensity (a.k.a. alpha channel) is proportional to density of points.
 Otherwise, a reduction function